Discounted cash flow: Discount rate

+where $E$ and $D$ are the market values of equity and debt, $r_e$ is the cost of equity, $r_d$ is the cost of debt and $T$ is the corporate tax rate.

 For the latter, various models have been developed, where the premium is (typically) calculated as a function of the asset's performance with reference to some macroeconomic variable – for example, the CAPM compares the asset's historical returns to the "overall market's"; see Capital asset pricing model and Asset pricing.

 An alternate, although less common approach, is to apply a "fundamental valuation" method, such as the "T-model", which instead relies on accounting information.
 Other methods of discounting, such as hyperbolic discounting, are studied in academia and said to reflect intuitive decision-making, but are not generally used in industry.
 In this context the above is referred to as "exponential discounting".

 The terminology "expected return", although formally the mathematical expected value, is often used interchangeably with the above, where "expected" means "required" or "demanded" by investors.

-The method may also be modified by industry, for example various formulae have been proposed when choosing a discount rate in a healthcare setting;

-similarly in a mining setting, where risk-characteristics can differ (dramatically) by property.
+The method may also be modified by industry, for example various formulae have been proposed when choosing a discount rate in a healthcare setting; similarly in a mining setting, where risk-characteristics can differ (dramatically) by property.